Joan of Ponthieu, Dame of Epernon

 In 1362, the castle and town of Vendôme were plundered by the Anglo-Gascon troops of Captain Robert Marcault, and Joan was taken prisoner.
 She was later ransomed.
 In 1367, she ordered that the walls of the castle were to be strengthened, and personally superintended the fortifications.

 Upon the death of her husband in February 1364 at Montpellier, Joan's son Bouchard became Count of Vendôme and of Castres.
 When he died in 1371, the titles passed to his infant daughter, Jeanne.
 Joan de Ponthieu acted as regent for her granddaughter from 1371 until the latter's death in 1372.

+Joan died on 30 May 1376 at about the age of 40.
 The titles were inherited by Catherine, the only surviving child of Joan of Ponthieu.
 Catherine held the titles jointly with her husband until 1393, then with her second eldest son Louis, Count of Vendôme.

-Joan died on 30 May 1376 at about the age of 40.